 Business leaders like you might be wondering how to best recognise Black History Month this October.
 Think about it as a time of celebration, and a time of reflection too.
 Black history and black people’s achievements still feel underrecognised.
 You can contribute by heightening awareness and reassessing inclusivity in the workplace.

 When is Black History Month?

 Black History Month is celebrated every October in the UK.
 The first celebration in the country happened in London in 1987, as part of African Jubilee Year.
 Ghanaian born activist Akyaaba Addai-Sebo, who initiated it, said in a 2017 interview:

 “I conceived an annual celebration of the contributions of Africa, Africans and people of African descent to world civilization from antiquity to the present.”

 It has grown since, with dedicated events across the country and a Black History Month UK magazine too.
-For 2021, the magazine launched their “Proud To Be” campaign, in appreciation of every black person’s contribution across different sectors.
+For 2023, the magazine "Saluting our Sisters” campaign, in appreciation of every black person’s contribution across different sectors.